Mikonui Spur Biv

 Misty Ridge and the top of Noisy Creek basin can be accessed by dropping down the couloir from the low point between Mt Bowen and Sentinel Peak.
 The section of ridge between Noisy Creek Saddle and Misty Ridge has a couple of small, exposed notches between points 1648m and 1686m which can be done without a rope but are a bit marginal in terms of handholds.
 The alternative is a longish detour down Noisy Creek to around the 1400m contour, then back up the ridge to point 1686m.
 Once on Misty Ridge the travel is easy with good visibility or GPS.
 The Ridge forks at 1500m and the much better-defined North fork drops into the headwaters of Rapid Creek, while the main ridge running NE, drops down a broad, indistinct tussock face.
 There is a cairn near the correct drop-off around E1436655/ N5232338 (BV18 367 323).

 An old NZFS track from the Noisy Creek tops down through the alpine scrub into the Cropp Basin is probably no longer followable in its mid-section.
 Alternative access into the Cropp basin is possible down the couloir that drops from the low point between Mt Bowen and Sentinel Peak towards Dickson Pass.
-It has snow in it all year round, is steep, and would require the appropriate gear for some of the year.
+It has snow in it all year round, is steep, and would require the appropriate gear for most of the year.
 In late summer and autumn, the rib on the TL of the couloir should be snow-free and although steep, is not too tricky a scramble to get down.
 Drop off the rib into the couloir around the 1600m contour and sidle over onto the main ridge across a steep scree.
 Take care on this bit, as it's exposed and would be icy when snow covered.
 Drop from the flat area on the main ridge between point 1625m and Dickson Pass down the spur that separates Reckless Torrent and Snowy Stream.
 Drop into Snowy Stream around 1230m and climb onto the spur on its TR.
 The ridge forks at the 1180m contour and either fork can be used to access Cropp basin.
 A short scrub-bash is necessary in both cases near the bottom.

 Location